The quickening pace of economic development and a growing diversity of business models and product ideas all call for a new kind of workforce.

 - Freelance workers will increasingly face global competition.
-Thus, comprehensive English-language skills will become indispensable.
+Thus, comprehensive English language skills will become indispensable.

 - A different mindset is also required to endure the freelancer’s low level of job security.
 Instead of hoping to land a permanent position, confidence and the entrepreneurial spirit are vital to future success.

 - Innovative companies will have to become project-oriented.
 Matrix organizations will be vigorously slimmed down.
-Middle management will suffer most from this change.
+Middle management will suffer the most from this change.

 - Highly effective project management will become a top skill within an organization.
-The management style will change from corporate culture to a product-focused approach.
+The management style will change from a corporate culture to a product-focused approach.
 This means successful organizations will focus on creating crystal-clear product visions instead of trying to maintain a feel-good factor with conventional employee perks and events.

 - For many projects, teams will consist of a mix of employees and freelancers.
 Managing these teams will be as important as it is challenging.